angeria/bitsek/README.md

 & ./Main
 ```

 You should be greeted with the main menu.
+Let's take Bitsek for a test drive.
 ![main-menu](https://i.imgur.com/NC94yKZ.png)

 A natural first step as a new user would be to create a new user.
 Do this by writing _new_ and press enter.
 Here we are creating an account for Mr. Satoshi Nakamoto.
 He is immediately gifted with 1000 Bitsek.